- plumbing maintenance

 Annual Plumbing and Drainage Maintenance Checklist

-A single annual check takes less than 2 hours and prevents most plumbing emergencies.
-Here's a complete maintenance checklist for UK homeowners — with seasonal additions.
+A single annual check takes 2 hours and prevents most plumbing emergencies.
+Complete UK maintenance checklist with seasonal additions and timing guide.

 Plumbing emergencies feel random but most have early warning signs that a systematic annual check catches.
 This checklist takes 90 minutes to complete once a year and prevents the majority of household plumbing and drainage failures.